jangellx/AutoOfficeDaemon/README.md

 * /wake and /sleep (GET): Puts the display to sleep or wakes it up.
 You can trigger these from a web browser on your phone, for example, but auto-complete and pre-fetching mean that before you finish entering the URL it has probably already woken or slept the display.
 * /do (Put):  This looks at the JSON formatted data a "command" property, waking the display if the value is "wake" and sleeping it on "sleep".

+The Vapor HTTP client class is also used to make PUT calls to the SmartApp to let it know that the computer has woken or slept, thus allowing it to turn on or off other devices in response.

 ## Sleep/Wake Handling
 Code-wise, we listen for NSWorkspace notifications for NSWorkspaceScreensDidSleep and NSWorkspaceScreensDidWake, sending those to the SmartApp URL when they come in.